mwarnes/MLEAProxy/README.md

 2017-06-30 14:04:59.311  INFO 89193 --- [logic.local:636] com.unboundid.ldap.sdk                   : level="INFO" threadID=19 threadName="Connection reader for connection 0 to kerberos.marklogic.local:636" revision=24201 connectionID=0 connectedTo="kerberos.marklogic.local:636" readLDAPResult="BindResult(resultCode=0 (success), messageID=1, hasServerSASLCredentials=false)"
 ````

-This configuration can be further enhanced for cases where a TrustAll TrustManager is not acceptable by adding a user created truststore containing the required CA certificates.
+This configuration can be further enhanced for cases where a TrustAll TrustManager is not acceptable by adding a user created trust store containing the required CA certificates.
 ````
 ldapset.set1.truststore=/path/to/mlproxytrust.jks
 ldapset.set1.truststorepasswd=password
 ````

-If the back-end LDAPS server also requires TLS Client Authentication then a user created keystore containing a certificate and private key can be added.
+If the back-end LDAPS server also requires TLS Client Authentication then a user created key store containing a certificate and private key can be added.
 ````
 ldapset.set1.keystore=/path/to/mlproxykey.jks
 ldapset.set1.keystorepasswd=password